Tesla posts surprise quarterly profit on record deliveries, shares jump

 However, revenue fell nearly 8% to $6.30 billion in the quarter ended Sept.
 30. Analysts had expected revenue of $6.33 billion, according to IBES data from Refinitiv.

-Reporting by Akanksha Rana in Bengaluru and Tina Bellon in New York; Editing by Saumyadeb Chakrabarty
+Reporting by Akanksha Rana in Bengaluru and Tina Bellon in New York; Editing by Saumyadeb Chakrabarty and Lisa Shumaker